mvolkmann/blog/src/dart.md

 Literal single line strings are delimited by single or double quotes.
 Literal multi-line strings are delimited by a pair of three single or double quotes.
+All newlines, except a leading newline if it exists, are retained.

 Literal strings can use interpolations.
 To include the value of a variable, include `$variableName`.